TomiwaAribisala-git/terraform-beginner-bootcamp-2023/README.md

 ## Working Env Vars

-- We can list out all Environment variables(Env Vars) using the 'env' command
+- We can list out all Environment variables(Env Vars) using the `env` command

-- We can filter specific env vars using grep eg. 'env | grep AWS'
+- We can filter specific env vars using grep eg. `env | grep AWS`

 ### Setting and Unsetting Env Vars

-- In the terminal we can set using 'export HELLO='world''
+- In the terminal we can set using `export HELLO='world`

-- In the terminal we can unset using 'unset HELLO'
+- In the terminal we can unset using `unset HELLO`

 - We can set an env var temporarily when just running a command
 ```